Pastila

 Baked-apple-and-honey purée whipped with egg whites and slowly dried — Russia's oldest documented dessert, predating the arrival of sugar.

-Pastila (пастила) was invented in the town of Kolomna near Moscow in the 14th century.
+Pastila (пастила) was associated above all with the town of Kolomna near Moscow, where it is first reliably documented in the 16th century.
 The orchards of Kolomna and nearby Belyov perfected it: tart Antonovka apples baked, mashed with honey and egg whites, whipped into a pale foam, then dried over multiple days into a fluffy fruit-bar.
-Tolstoy mentions Belyov pastila in his letters; the technique is still on the UNESCO intangible-heritage list of Russian foodways.
+Tolstoy mentions Belyov pastila in his letters; the technique survives as a revived traditional Russian foodway, with Kolomna and Belyov as its two famous centers.

 An apple-meringue confection from Kolomna — light as air, fruity, faintly sour.
 Slices into wafer-thin pieces that dissolve on the tongue.